pearl-core/pearl/README.md

 - `config.fish` - will be sourced whenever a new Fish shell is starting up.
 - `config.vim` - will be executed whenever Vim editor is starting up.
 - `config.el` - will be sourced whenever Emacs editor is starting up.
+- `package.conf` - contains optional metadata information (name, author, description, keywords, etc) about the package that are useful when indexing the package in a repository list.

 The following variables can be used in any of the previous scripts: